-Make the chicken, spinach, and cheese mixture ahead of time to make the assembly quick and easy on a weeknight.
+- Make ahead tips: Make the chicken, spinach, and cheese mixture ahead of time to make the assembly quick and easy on a weeknight.
 Or, assemble enchiladas completely and refrigerate for up to two days or freeze in a baking dish with a lid or covered tightly with foil for up to 6 months.
 When you are ready to cook, make sure the enchiladas are defrosted completely and bake according to directions.

-For a gluten free version, use corn tortillas instead of flour.
+- For a gluten free version: use corn tortillas instead of flour.